sloreti/tf-guidelines/README.md

   }
 }

-// GOOD, declarative and kind-of-functional method (do not rely on state) class App extends Component {
+// GOOD-ish, declarative and kind-of-functional method (do not rely on state) class App extends Component {
   state = {
     loading: false,